philc/book-notes/psychology/four thousand weeks - oliver burkeman.md

   because it's scary to confront the truth that almost everything worth doing, from marriage and parenting to business or politics, depends on cooperating with others, and therefore on exposing yourself to the emotional uncertainties of relationships."
-* (Related, from 37signals: FOMO vs. JOMO - joy of missing out)
 * "Freedom, sometimes, is to be found not in achieving greater sovereignty over your own schedule but in allowing yourself to be constrained by the rhythms of community -- participating in forms of social life where you *don't* get to decide exactly what you do or when you do it."